kimlau08/projectiles/README.md

 # Players:
 #	There are 2 players are allowed.
 Red player on left.
 Green player on right.
 #	Each player has a launcher, which he can use to launcher a projectile.
 Each player has a limited number of projectiles.
-#	Red player always start first.
-The takes alternate turns afterwards.
+#	Either red player of green player can start first.
 #	Player decides among themselves who is Red player, and who is Green player.
 #
 # To start game